bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 Clients generate a new DPoP cryptographic keypair *for each auth session*, and retain the keypair for the duration of the auth session.
 DPoP keypairs should never be exported or moved between devices, and should never be reused across users or between sessions for the same user.
 Client must start DPoP at the initial authorization request (PAR).

 `ES256` (NIST "P-256") is the cryptographic algorithm/curve which must be supported by all clients and auth servers.
 Browser Apps should use the WebCrypto API to generate non-exportable keypairs, which can be stored in IndexedDB to persist across browser sessions (not to be confused with OAuth sessions).
 Other clients may find implementations of this cryptographic system in generic JWT libraries, or in generic cryptographic libraries for their language or environment.
-DPoP is also increasingly required as part of OAuth profiles and will hopefully be support by generic OAuth libraries.
+DPoP is also increasingly required as part of OAuth profiles and will hopefully be supported by generic OAuth libraries.

 DPoP involves setting a HTTP Header (`DPoP`) on every token request and every authorized request to the PDS.
 The header value is a self-signed JWT.
 There is a unique random field (`jti`) in the body, and JWTs are generated and signed uniquely for every request (DPoP proof JWTs can not be reused between requests).